Information

 Why is leather an excellent choice for a sofa?

-Remarkable durability and strength
+Remarkable durability and resistance

 Comfort that improves over time